SyncfusionExamples/How-to-create-a-bullet-chart-with-the-WinUI-linear-gauge-SfLinearGauge-/README.md

 # How to create a bullet chart with the WinUI linear gauge

-This repository contains sample for how to design a Bullet Chart using the [Syncfusion WinUI Linear Gauge](https://help.syncfusion.com/winui/linear-gauge/getting-started) control.
+This repository contains sample to design a Bullet Chart using the [Syncfusion WinUI Linear Gauge](https://help.syncfusion.com/winui/linear-gauge/getting-started) control.

 Please refer the KB through this [link](https://www.syncfusion.com/kb/13600/how-to-create-a-bullet-chart-with-the-winui-linear-gauge-sflineargauge).